 Escape to the cool surrounds of Macquarie Ice Rink

 If it’s a scorching hot day outside and you’re looking for things to do with kids…why not go somewhere icy cold, like the local ice rink?
-Macquarie Ice Rink is our nearest option on the North Shore, and is a great way to spend a couple of hours.
-Don’t be fooled by the heat outside, you still might want to pack some gloves for the kids (in case they fall over lots!) and a long-sleeved top (with perhaps a singlet underneath).
+Macquarie Ice Rink is our nearest option on the North Shore and is a great way to spend a couple of hours.
+Don’t be fooled by the heat outside; you still might want to pack some gloves for the kids (in case they fall over lots!) and a long-sleeved top (with perhaps a singlet underneath).
 And don’t forget socks too!

-View all theย Ice Skating Rinks in Sydney.
+View all the Ice Skating Rinks in Sydney.

 12. Hang out in an indoor Shopping Centre

 If you’re looking for things to do with your kids on a scorching hot day in Sydney, why not escape to an indoor (air-conditioned) shopping centre?
 You can either have a productive time getting through your shopping list, or relax over lunch and a coffee.
 Many of the shopping centres on the North Shore have play areas, which make it a win-win for everyone in the family!
-The little ones can burn off a bit of energy, you can watch with a coffee (if youโ€™re lucky)โ€ฆ. and you might have a chance of them sitting in the pram or trolley, or following you around when you need to shop.
+The little ones can burn off a bit of energy, you can watch with a coffee (if you’re lucky)…. you might have a chance of them sitting in the pram or trolley or following you around when you need to shop.

 We list all the local shopping centres with play areas here.